 Information about the HSBC cards in this post has been collected independently by CreditCards.com.
 The card details have not been reviewed or approved by the card issuer.

 HSBC might not be the first issuer that comes to mind when you begin your credit card search – but the bank has plenty of great products to offer.
 From cash back to balance transfer cards, HSBC has a card for every kind of user.

 Plus, the bank offers special offers and annual fee discounts on some of its most lucrative cards if you keep a qualifying checking account open.
 Read on to learn more about the card offers currently available from HSBC.

 HSBC has its roots in Hong Kong and Shanghai, but it has since grown to be one of the largest bank institutions in the world.
 Its U.S. headquarters are in New York, with more than 200 branch locations across the country.

 Though HSBC might not have quite the notoriety of giants like Chase and Bank of America, the bank still manages to offer a suite of competitive credit cards.
-Whether you are in the market for a cash back, travel or balance transfer card, odds are HSBC has a good option for you.
+Whether you are in the market for a cash back credit card, travel credit card or balance transfer card, odds are HSBC has a good option for you.

 Comparing HSBC credit cards

 |HSBC Cash Rewards Mastercard® credit card||1.5% cash back on every purchase||3% cash back on all purchases in first 12 months of account opening (up to $10,000 in purchases)||$0|